systemsdk/docker-nginx-php-laravel/readme.md

 ## Setting up PROD environment locally
 1.You can clone this repository from GitHub or install via composer.

-Note: Delete storage/mysql-data folder if it is exist.
+Note: Delete `storage/mysql-data` and `vendor` folder if it is exists.

 If you have installed composer and want to install environment via composer you can use next cmd command:
 ```bash
 composer create-project systemsdk/docker-nginx-php-laravel example-app
 ```

-2.Edit docker-compose-prod.yml and set necessary user/password for MySQL.
+2.Edit `docker-compose-prod.yml` and set necessary user/password for MySQL.

-3.Edit env.prod and set necessary user/password for MySQL.
+3.Edit `env.prod` and set necessary user/password for MySQL.

+Note: If you want to change default docker configurations (web_port, etc...) - create uncommitted `.env` file, copy data from `.env.prod`, edit necessary environment variable value.

 4.Build, start and install the docker images from your terminal:
 ```bash